 - Certified proof of identity if the request is for personal records.

 It helps to provide as much detail as possible, such as the type of document, the date produced and its agency reference number.
 A member of the FOI team can help you make your request.

 Department of Health and Human Services GPO Box 4057 Melbourne VIC 3001

 Make a request for somebody else

 You can apply for documents as an agent for another person.
 A parent or guardian may apply for documents on behalf of the child.
 You must give the FOI officer evidence of your guardianship status or your authority to act as an agent.

-This department will, whenever possible, make information available.
-Under the Act we can refuse access to information in certain circumstances including documents:
+Whenever possible the department will make information available.
+Under the Act we can refuse access to information in certain circumstances.
+This includes documents:

 - Containing information provided to the department in confidence, such as Child protection notifications and investigations